| Airlines |

 Calm Air serves a number of communities in the Kivalliq Region of Nunavut, including Rankin Inlet, Arviat, and Baker Lake.
 It also provides service to a number of northern Manitoba communities, and the city of Winnipeg.
 Their fleet includes SAAB 340B, HS-748; ATR-42 and Cessna Grand Caravan aircraft.
 In addition to passenger service, Calm Air provides cargo service in the Kivalliq Region.

-Air Inuit does not make direct connections between the south and Nunavut, but is the only airline serving the Nunavik region of Northern Quebec. |
+Air Inuit does not make direct connections between the south and Nunavut, but it does provide service from Montreal to most Nunavik communities, as well as service within the Nunavik region of Northern Quebec. |